CliMA/Oceananigans.jl/docs/src/grids.md

 1. The geometry of the physical domain;
 2. The way that domain is divided into a mesh of finite volumes;
-3. The machine architecture (CPU, GPU, lots of GPUs); and
+3. The machine architecture (CPU, GPU, lots of CPUs or lots of GPUs); and
 4. The precision of floating point numbers (double precision or single precision).

 To create a simple grid on the CPU that divides a three-dimensional rectangular domain -- "a box" --- into evenly-spaced cells, we write